rokmc756/GPFarmer/README.md

 ![alt text](https://github.com/rokmc756/GPFarmer/blob/main/roles/gpdb/images/greenplum_architecture.webp)

 ## What is GPFarmer?
-GPFarmer is ansible playbook to deploy Greenplum Database conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
+GPFarmer is Ansible Playbook to deploy Greenplum Database conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
 It provide also many extensions to install such GPText, madlib, GPCC, postgis as well.
 The main purpose of this project is actually very simple.
 Because i have many jobs to install different kind of GPDB versions and reproduce issues & test features  as a support engineer.
 I just want to spend less time for it.